 Cheiron concluded that the inflation assumptions used by the six retirement systems were reasonable.
-Cheiron's rationale for concurring with the inflation assumptions included:
+Cheiron's rationale for concurring with the inflation assumptions includes the following:

-- The June 2018 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years) inflation will average somewhere between 2.0% and 3.2%.
-Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.6%. - The National Conference on Public Employee Retirement Systems (NCPERS) compared public sector retirement systems' inflation assumptions in a study published in December 2017.
-The study shows that the 2.25% assumption used by SURS, and the 2.50% assumption used by the remaining systems, are lower than the average rate of 2.9% for the 164 systems who responded to the study.
+- The April 2019 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years), inflation will average somewhere between 2.0% and 3.2%.
+Under the intermediate cost projection, the Social Security Administration uses an assumption of 2.6%. - Cheiron presented three inflation comparisons: 1) the distribution of inflation expectations for the Third Quarter 2019 survey of professional economic forecasters published by the Philadelphia Federal Reserve; 2) the 2019 Horizon survey of investment consultant capital market assumptions; and 3) the 2018 inflation assumptions used by plans in the Public Plans Database.
+The 2.50% rate used by TRS and CTPF is higher than the middle of the range projected by professional economic forecasters and investment consultants but is below the median rate used by other public plans.
+The 2.25% rate used by the remaining four systems is near the middle of the range projected by professional economic forecasters and investment consultants, and is on the low end of the range used by other public plans.